statichost.eu logo

 In order to use your own domain for your site, you need to configure your site and add/change the necessary DNS records per the below instructions.
 If you follow this order for existing sites, you will have no down-time when switching to statichost.eu.

 www.example.org.
-CNAME SITENAME.statichost.eu.
+CNAME SITENAME.statichost.page.

 example.org.
-ALIAS SITENAME.statichost.eu.
+ALIAS SITENAME.statichost.page.

 Note the dot at the end of the domains.
 The dot is technically required.
 However, some DNS providers don’t let you add a trailing dot.
 In this case, you can leave it out, and it should work correctly.